The big pay-off: How balloon payments work

 Learning how balloon payments work can make a big difference in how you structure your car loan repayments.

-If you are savvy at saving, then it can make it easier to free up some spare cash in everyday life.
+If you’re savvy at saving, then it can make it easier to free up some spare cash in everyday life.
 However, you are putting forward a big payment at the end of the loan schedule and this could ultimately make the loan more expensive than the overall value of the car itself.

 Thatโ€™s why knowing how balloon payments work is important before purchasing your next vehicle.